-Eskom Transmission appointed Zitholele Consulting, an independent consultancy, to undertake the Environmental Impact Assessment for the proposed 400 kV Bravo-Lulamisa power line, in accordance with the new EIA Regulations promulgated in April 2006 in terms of the National Environmental Management Act (Act No 107 of 1998).
-The Regulations became effective on 1 July 2006.
+Eskom Transmission appointed Zitholele Consulting, an independent consultant, to undertake the Environmental Impact Assessment for the proposed two 400 kV Kendal -Zeus power lines, in accordance with the new EIA Regulations promulgated in April 2006 in terms of the National Environmental Management Act (Act No 107 of 1998).
+The new Regulations became effective on 1 July 2006.

 Zitholele Consulting is an empowerment company formed to provide specialist consulting services primarily to the public sector in the fields of Water Engineering, Integrated Water Resource Management, Environmental and Waste Services, Communication (public participation and awareness creation) and Livelihoods and Economic Development.
 The company was established to promote new opportunities for and to increase the level of participation by historically disadvantaged individuals (HDIs) in the ownership, management and control of economic activities.
+Solly Manyaka is the Managing Director and majority (41%) shareholder of Zitholele Consulting, Mr Charles Naidoo of Zitholele a 10% shareholder, with Golder Associates Africa holding 49% of shares.
+Apart from majority black shareholding, the company is staffed by HDI professionals, technical specialists and competent senior management members.